New Physics in $b\to s\ell\ell$ anomalies and its implications for the complementary neutral current decays: Predictions for LFUV ratios in the SM and the NP scenarios

-Additionally, in figure~\ref{Fig:VALPlot}, we show the results for the LFUV ratios, with the final vector and axial-vector states longitudinally polarized, $R_{\phi^L}$, $R_{K_1^L(1270,\,1400)}$ and $R_{{K^*}^L}$.
-These ratios can provide complementary information for testing the lepton flavour universality.
-Although the ratios corresponding to longitudinally polarized final states, i.e., $R_{\phi^L}$, $R_{K_1^L(1270,\,1400)}$ and $R_{{K^*}^L}$ have similar behaviours with respect to $R_{\phi}$, $R_{K_1(1270,\,1400)}$ and $R_{K^*}$, $R_{\phi^L}$ and $R_{K_1^L}$ are more sensitive to NP in the central $q^2$ region, especially $R_{\phi^L}$ which can distinguish almost all NP scenarios, if measured precisely.
+Additionally, in figure~\ref{Fig:VALPlot}, we show the results for the LFUV ratios in the presence of NP scenarios, with the final vector and axial-vector states longitudinally polarized, $R_{\phi^L}$, $R_{K_1^L(1270,\,1400)}$ and $R_{{K^*}^L}$.
+These ratios can provide complementary information for testing the LFU.
+Although the ratios corresponding to longitudinally polarized final states, i.e., $R_{\phi^L}$, $R_{K_1^L(1270,\,1400)}$ and $R_{{K^*}^L}$ have similar behaviours with respect to $R_{\phi}$, $R_{K_1(1270,\,1400)}$ and $R_{K^*}$, $R_{\phi^L}$ and $R_{K_1^L}$ are more sensitive to NP in the central $q^2$ region, with $R_{\phi^L}$ giving very distinct NP predictions for almost all the NP scenarios.
 In contrast, the LFUV ratios for transversely polarized final state mesons, as shown in figure~\ref{Fig:VATPlot}, have even more interesting behaviours in the low $q^2$ region: they are sensitive to effects from the NP scenarios except S4 because in these scenarios they are greater than the SM predictions and with small errors.
-In the central $q^2$ region, $R_{\phi^T}$ in different NP scenarios except S1 and S6 are distinguishable, but in the same $q^2$ bin $R_{K_1^{T}(1270,\,1400)}$ in different NP scenarios have relatively large errors, making it hard to discriminate among the NP scenarios.
-In the high $q^2$ region, analogous to $R_{\phi^{L}}$, $R_{K_1^{L}(1270,\,1400)}$ and $R_{{K^*}^L}$, the ratios for transverse polarization $R_{\phi^{T}}$, $R_{K_1^{T}(1270,\,1400)}$ and $R_{{K^*}^T}$ in both the SM and the NP scenarios have relatively small errors and most of them can be differentiated from each other.
+In the central $q^2$ region, $R_{\phi^T}$ in different NP scenarios except S1 and S6 is quite distinct and clearly distinguishable from the clean SM prediction with NP scenarios showing sensitivity to both the positive and negative side of the SM, while in the same $q^2$ bin $R_{K_1^{T}(1270,\,1400)}$ in different NP scenarios have relatively large errors, making it hard to discriminate among the NP scenarios except S4.
+In the high $q^2$ region, analogous to $R_{\phi^{L}}$, $R_{K_1^{L}(1270,\,1400)}$ and $R_{{K^*}^L}$, the ratios for transverse polarization $R_{\phi^{T}}$, $R_{K_1^{T}(1270,\,1400)}$ and $R_{{K^*}^T}$ in both the SM and the NP scenarios have relatively small errors and they provide very good sensitivity to test the lepton flavor universality.